bagabont/pulse/README.md

-# pulse
+# Key Value based Heartbeat Service - Pulse
-A heartbeat service for storing resource pointers
+Pulse is a key-value based service that enables pulse-like behavior.
+The service is very comfortable for storing video or any document based state per user, so it can be resumed after session has terminated.

 ### API